 The family of a Virginia high school student allegedly sexually assaulted by a "gender-fluid" boy will pursue legal action against Loudoun County, attorneys said Thursday.

-The father of the alleged female victim, Scott Smith, has said that a boy, allegedly wearing a skirt, entered a girls' bathroom at Stone Bridge High School on May 28 and sexually assaulted his ninth-grade daughter.
+Scott Smith, father of the alleged female victim, has said that a boy, allegedly wearing a skirt, entered a girls' bathroom at Stone Bridge High School on May 28 and sexually assaulted his ninth-grade daughter.

 Smith then was arrested at a June 22 school board meeting.
 Images of a handcuffed Smith being removed and dragged across the floor, with his pants pulled down, went viral on mainstream media and social media.